Have you ever wanted to get really crazy with an image in Photoshop? What if you could turn the colors inside out in all or part of an image?

 What if you want to invert the colors of only part of an image?
 You can do this by making a selection first.
 As a quick example, I made a rough selection with the Quick Selection tool.

-Apply the Invert adjustment layer or hit Ctrl + I or Command + I to invert.
-Now the change will be limited to your selection.
+Apply the Invert adjustment layer or hit Ctrl + I or Command + I to invert and you’ll see that only your selected object’s color is inverted.
 Make adjustments as needed to set the image to your liking.

 Excited to learn more tricks in Photoshop?
 Check out how to fade an image into a background color here!About Cara Koch